 Korath is quite well-liked, despite his lack of screentime compared to Ronan or Nebula.

 Howard the Duck due to his hilarious cameo at the end at the end of Guardians of the Galaxy.
 Marvel predicted this would happen and took full advantage of by digitally re-releasing his original comic series the same week as the movie's launch.
-He's also getting a new series in 2015 which likely wouldn't have happened without the film.
+He's also getting a new series which likely wouldn't have happened without the film.

 Heartwarmingly, Laura Barton and her children from Avengers: Age of Ultron, who have been embraced by the fandom for adding more depth to Clint and not dying at the end.